rajeshrasu72/portfolio/README.md

 - Home: Introduces myself and provides a brief overview of my skills and interests.
 - About: Details my professional background, education, and relevant experience.
 - Projects: Showcases the projects I have worked on, including descriptions, screenshots, and links to live demos or repositories.
-- Skills: Lists the programming languages, frameworks, and tools I am proficient in, including design tools like Figma and Canva.
+- Skills: Lists the programming languages, frameworks, and tools I am proficient in.
 - Contact: Offers various ways to get in touch with me, such as through email, social media, or a contact form.

-## Technologies & Tools Used
+## Technologies Used

 - HTML: Markup language used for structuring the website.
 - CSS: Stylesheet language used for designing and formatting the website.
 - JavaScript: Programming language used for adding interactivity and dynamic features.
-- Figma: Used for UI/UX design and prototyping.
-- Canva: Used for graphic design and visual content creation.

 ## Getting Started